-The largest set of operations that do not generate resources is the set of signaling-non-generating supermaps, that is, quantum supermaps that transform lists of replacement channels into replacement channels.
-In our resource theory, signaling-non-generating supermaps will be regarded as free operations.
-In the special case where each list consists of a single channel, the set of signaling-non-generating supermaps has been known as ``no-signaling resources'' and has been fruitfully adopted in quantum Shannon theory~\cite{duan2016no,wang2016quantum,wang2018separation}.
-No-signaling resources have been recently cast in a resource-theoretic framework~\cite{fang2019quantum,takagi2020application}, and our resource theory can be regarded as the extension of this resource-theoretic framework to the case where multiple input channels can be assembled in a non-trivial order.
+The largest set of operations that do not generate resources from free devices is the set of signaling-non-generating supermaps, that is, quantum supermaps that transform lists of replacement channels into replacement channels.
+These supermaps may internally use additional channels that aid the communication between sender and receiver, but must block every signal if the original channels $\vec{\cC}$ are replacement channels.
+Since here we are focusing on the fundamental aspects of communication, we will take the full set of signaling-non-generating supermaps as the free operations in the resource theory of signaling.
+In the special case where each list consists of a single channel, the set of signaling-non-generating supermaps has been known as ``no-signaling resources'' and has been fruitfully adopted in quantum Shannon theory~\cite{leung2015power,duan2016no,wang2016quantum,wang2018separation}.
+Signaling-non-generating supermaps have been recently used to formulate a resource-theoretic framework for quantum communication~\cite{fang2019quantum,takagi2020application}.
+Our resource theory of signaling is the extension of this resource-theoretic framework to the case where multiple input channels can be assembled in a non-trivial order.

-A complete characterization of the set of free operations is provided in Methods, where we show that signaling-non-generating supermaps are in one-to-one correspondence with a subset of multipartite channels satisfying a no-signaling condition, which we call the ``No Forward Signaling Condition.''
-Explicitly, a signaling-non-generating supermap $\mS$ transforming a list of $N$ channels with input/output pairs $(X_i, Y_i)_{i=1}^N$ into a channel with input/output pair $(A, B)$ corresponds to a quantum channel with input system $AY$ and output system $BX$ (with the notation $X \coloneqq X_1\cdots X_N$ and $Y \coloneqq Y_1\cdots Y_N$), satisfying the condition that no signal can be sent from $A$ to $B$.
-Informally, the No Forward Signaling Condition states that the supermap does not allow signals to travel directly from a sender to a receiver, bypassing the devices that are used to build the communication link.
-This condition guarantees that our theory satisfies a requirement known as no-side channel generation, previously put forward as a minimal requirement that any resource theory of communication should satisfy~\cite{kristjansson2020resource}.
+A complete characterization of the signaling-non-generating supermaps is provided in Methods, where we show that they are in one-to-one correspondence with a subset of multipartite channels satisfying a no-signaling condition: explicitly, a signaling-non-generating supermap $\mS$ transforming a list of $N$ channels with input/output pairs $(X_i, Y_i)_{i=1}^N$ into a channel with input/output pair $(A, B)$ corresponds to a multipartite channel with input system $AY$ and output system $BX$ (with the notation $X \coloneqq X_1\cdots X_N$ and $Y \coloneqq Y_1\cdots Y_N$), satisfying the condition that no signal can be sent from $A$ to $B$.
+We call this condition the ``No Forward Signaling Condition.''
+Informally, the No Forward Signaling Condition states that the supermap does not allow signals to travel from the sender to the receiver without the help of the devices that are used to build the communication link.
+This condition guarantees that our theory satisfies a condition proposed by Ref.~\cite{kristjansson2020resource} as a minimum requirement for any resource theory of communication.